andreacaldera/invoice/README.md

 ## Production

-_Make sure the application is configured to talk to a MongoDB instance_
+Make sure the application is configured to talk to a MongoDB instance.

 `npm start`